 - We recommend you place a 3D figure on the front porch to welcome the guests and give the complete look of the occasion.

-Lastly, with colored lights and distinctive scents, make this front porch Xmas decorations a reality.
+Lastly, colored lights and distinctive scents, make this front porch Xmas decorations a reality.

 “For Front Porch with Less Space”